skip content

 About Us

 Yes.
+CPP Investments operates at arm’s length from federal and provincial governments with the oversight of an independent, highly qualified professional Board of Directors.
 The Canada Pension Plan Investment Board Act (CPPIB Act) has safeguards against any political interference.
-CPP Investments operates at arm’s length from federal and provincial governments with the oversight of an independent, highly qualified professional Board of Directors.
+All assets managed by CPP Investments are strictly segregated from government funds.
 CPP Investments management reports not to governments, but to the CPP Investments Board of Directors.
-The CPP Investments Board approves investment policies, determines with management the organization’s strategic direction and makes critical operational decisions.

-We are, however, accountable to Parliament and to federal and provincial ministers who serve as the CPP stewards.
+We are accountable to Parliament and to federal and provincial ministers who serve as the CPP stewards.
 The CPPIB Act holds our Board of Directors and Management accountable for their performance under a rigorous public accountability regime.
 We also go beyond our legislated requirements and make every effort to ensure federal and provincial stewards, as well as Canadians, are kept informed of our activities.

-In December 2022, the Office of the Chief Actuary reaffirmed through its latest triennial review that each part of the CPP remains sustainable at the legislated contribution rates throughout the 75-year period of her report (i.e., until 2100), based on actuarially accepted assumptions.
+Every three years, the Office of the Chief Actuary of Canada, an independent federal body that provides checks and balances on the future costs of the CPP, evaluates the financial sustainability of the CPP over a long period.
+In December 2022, the Office of the Chief Actuary reaffirmed that each part of the CPP remains sustainable at the legislated contribution rates throughout the 75-year period (i.e., until 2100), based on actuarially accepted assumptions.
+This is the minimum review period as set out in CPP legislation.

-In addition to future return expectations, this review takes many factors into account, including:
+This review takes many factors into account, including:

 • The growing base of contributors and employment earnings;